 Congress should establish a 401(k)-like deferred-investment program that would give small and mid-sized manufacturers greater resources to bootstrap themselves by allowing them to make tax-deferred investments through manufacturing reinvestment accounts.
-The funds would be available for tax-free withdrawal if used for research and development (R&D), workforce training, or capital equipment investments.
+The funds would be available for tax-free withdrawal if used for R&D, workforce training, or capital equipment investments.
 Connecticut has already put such a program in place.